50 Interesting & Fun Facts About Louisiana State You Should Know

 None of New Orleans' mystery and folklore is more widely discussed than Marie Laveau.
 Known as the "Voodoo Queen of New Orleans", Marie Laveau was a prominent figure in the French Quarter in the 1800s.

-A hairdresser by day and voodoo priestess by night, Laveau led many spiritual ceremonies and celebrations and was an icon to her followers.
-Marie Laveau died in 1881, and to this day, her tomb is still the most visited in New Orleans.
-She also remains one of the most talked about in Louisiana history facts.
+A hairdresser by day and a voodoo priestess by night, Laveau led many spiritual ceremonies and celebrations and was an icon to her followers.
+Even after she died in 1881, her tomb remains the most visited in New Orleans, cementing her status as an enduring icon in Louisiana's history and folklore.

-Louisiana's Lake Pontchartrain Causeway is the longest bridge over water in the world
+Louisiana's Lake Pontchartrain Causeway is the world's longest bridge over water

-The Lake Pontchartrain Causeway spans 23 miles at its longest point and takes about 25 minutes to drive across.
+The Lake Pontchartrain Causeway spans approximately 24 miles at its longest point and takes about 25 minutes to drive across.
 It is the longest bridge over water in the world.

-The causeway was constructed in 1955 to connect cities on the opposite ends of Lake Pontchartrain, which were previously accessed via ferry only.
-The causeway has undergone many reconstructions over the years and is now one of the most traveled roads in Louisiana.
+Originally built in 1955 to connect once-ferry-dependent cities on opposite ends of Lake Pontchartrain, this iconic causeway has undergone several reconstructions and has emerged as one of Louisiana's busiest and most vital thoroughfares.

 Boardwalk stairs winding through an empty field with green grass